 - Lymphoma information

 - HL Hodgkin lymphoma information

-- NHL) Non-Hodgkin lymphoma information
+- Non-Hodgkin lymphoma information

 Some words in this Guide may be new to you.
-Check Health Terms beginning on page 49.
+Check Health Terms beginning on page 51.
 Or call our Information Specialists at (800) 955-4572.

-Drugs may have been approved since this book was printed.
+New treatments may have been approved since this book was printed.
 Check www.LLS.org/DrugUpdates or call (800) 955-4572.